luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-less short so they stay nice and long and you know that telomeres are very important right because the longer they are the longer you gonna live apoptosis apoptosis is cell programmed death of the cells so it controls that clearance of senescence cells that's a pop that's
+less short so they stay nice and long and you know that telomeres are very important right because the longer they are the longer you going to live apoptosis apoptosis is cell programmed death of the cells so it controls that clearance of senescence cells that's a pop that's